uktrade/data-store-service/README.md

 ## Data flows

-There are 3 data flows in use:
+There are 3 data flows that the Data Store Service affords:

 - External sources to external clients
 - External sources into the Data Workspace datasets database